 When to Call a Doctor

-If you are in significant pain or at-home treatments are not working, you may want to see a physical therapist or an occupational therapist.
-The therapist will review how you use your wrist and offer insight on changes you can make to relieve stress.
-He or she can also suggest exercises to specifically help you.
+If you’re in significant pain or at-home treatments are not working, you may want to see a physical therapist.
+The therapist will review how you use your wrist and offer changes you can make to relieve stress.
+They can also suggest exercises to specifically help you.

 Surgery is rarely necessary, although it is occasionally recommended for very serious cases.

 Mommy wrist is common and not just among women.
 Any caregiver of young children may experience “Mommy Wrist.”
-With a proactive approach and better body mechanics when you pick up, hold and nurse your baby, the pain will improve.
+With better body mechanics when you pick up, hold and nurse your baby, the pain will improve.